happy_westmountmag

 D: Direction

 Happiness comes, in part, from finding the things that are important to you.
-So, setting personal goals that are based on your core values will help you to replace drift with direction.
+So, setting personal goals aligned with your core values will help you replace drift with direction.
 Working to achieve those goals can be enjoyable, engaging and rewarding.

 Happiness comes, in part, from finding the things that are important to you.